domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 ![Four Different Headers]({{ site.baseurl }}/images/2016-12-27/4-headers.png)

-When the browser receives content from the server it also gets a list of HTTP headers.
+When the browser (client) receives content from a server it also gets a list of HTTP headers.
 The headers contain data about the content being transferred.
-The server can send specific headers to instruct the browser (client) to cache some content in order to minimize the amount of data transferred over the network on **future** requests.
+The server can send specific headers to instruct the client to cache some content in order to minimize the amount of data transferred over the network on **future** requests.
 Two types of headers are used for client-side caching logic.
 The first type of header is a cache instruction header which tells the client whether or not some content can be cached and if so for how long.
 The second type is a validator